Swimmers endure Dead Sea salt to highlight disappearing wonder

 The swimmers had to wear full face masks to protect their eyes and mouth but the masks leaked.

 "We got water in our eyes, we were in pain.
-We're chafed but everyone just stuck together and kept an eye out for each other," Chambers said.
+We're chafed, but everyone just stuck together and kept an eye out for each other," Chambers said.

 "We all rallied around this single purpose, which was to draw attention to the Dead Sea, and it had to be something as flamboyant as this to get international attention.